nyhave/VideoTinder/README.md

-# VideoTinder
+# RealDate

-VideoTinder is a small prototype for experimenting with a slower approach to online dating.
+RealDate is a small prototype for experimenting with a slower approach to online dating.
-The new **RealDateApp** demonstrates daily video discovery, chat, reflection notes and simple profile management powered by Firebase.
+The **RealDateApp** demonstrates daily video discovery, chat, reflection notes and simple profile management powered by Firebase.

 ## Features